DigitalHerencia/fleet-fussion-multi-tenant-trucking-saas/doc/Developer-Documentation.md

   company context (if they belong to more than one organization).
 This context is passed through the app (via a React context provider and Next.js middleware) so that every page and action knows the current `companyId`.
-- **Scoped Database Queries:** All database queries performed via the Drizzle ORM include a `where companyId = ...` clause for tables that contain tenant data.
-For convenience, relationships in Drizzle are set up such that, for example, fetching a driver by ID will inherently require matching the `companyId` of that driver to the `companyId` of the current session.
+- **Scoped Database Queries:** All database queries performed via the Prisma ORM include a `where companyId = ...` clause for tables that contain tenant data.
+For convenience, relationships in Prisma are set up such that, for example, fetching a driver by ID will inherently require matching the `companyId` of that driver to the `companyId` of the current session.
 - **Front-End Routing:** The Next.js application can enforce that certain routes or layouts are organization-specific.
 For instance, a user might have a company switcher in the UI, and the